• Skip to main content

 Meanwhile, through the intervention of their relatives, the detained students are released, except for Basilio who is further accused of possessing prohibited books.
 The Captain-General keeps him detained to maintain the appearance of authority.

 One high official advocates for Basilio, believing he is innocent, and argues with the Captain-General.
-The official tells the Captain-General to treat the Filipinos better to give them no cause to reproach Spain.
+The official tells the Captain-General to treat the Filipinos better to give them no reason to hate Spain.
 The official ends up resigning shortly after the argument and heads back to Spain.

 Chapter 32: Effect of the Pasquinades[2]